RetroDECK/ES-DE/USERGUIDE-DEV.md

 These modes mandate the functionalty provided by the application in the following way:

 * Full - This is the default mode which enables all functionality.
 * Kiosk - The main menu will be severely restricted, only displaying the entry to change the audio volume.
-The game options menu will be restricted as well, removing the metadata editor and the ability to modify custom game collections.
+The gamelist options menu will be restricted as well, removing the metadata editor and the ability to modify custom game collections.
 And finally the ability to flag or unflag games as favorites will be removed.
 Apart from this all games will be playable.
 * Kid - Only games marked as being suitable for children will be displayed (this flag is set manually per game using the metadata editor).
-Additionally, the game options menu is disabled as is the ability to flag and unflag games as favorites.
+Additionally, the gamelist options menu is disabled as is the ability to flag and unflag games as favorites.
 There is also a separate option available to enable or disable the main menu when in Kid mode, see _Enable menu in kid mode_ for additional information.

 There is an unlock code available to revert to the Full mode from the Kiosk or Kid mode, as is described when changing this setting from the main menu.
 By default the button sequence is **Up, Up, Down, Down, Left, Right, Left, Right, B, A** (or equivalent buttons if an Xbox controller is not used).
 Either the keyboard or a controller can be used to input the passkey sequence, but it can't be entered when a menu is open.